kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 - `set-label` is a mutator function which adds a set of labels to resources.
 - `kubeval` is a validator function which validates the resources against their OpenAPI schema.

-?> Refer to the [Functions Catalog][func-cat] for details on how to use a particular function.
+?> Refer to the [Functions Catalog](https://catalog.kpt.dev ':target=_self') for details on how to use a particular function.

 There are two differences between mutators and validators: